jeffreyguo/SS-Behat-quicksetup/README.md

  * Provide access to SilverStripe classes in your Behat contexts
  * Set up a temporary database automatically
  * Reset the database content on every scenario
- * Prebuilt Contexts for SilverStripe login
+ * Prebuilt Contexts for SilverStripe's login forms and other common tasks
  * Creating of member fixtures with predefined permissions
  * YML fixture definitions inside your Behat scenarios
  * Waiting for jQuery Ajax responses (rather than fixed wait timers)
+ * Captures JavaScript errors and logs them through Selenium
+ * Saves screenshots to filesystem whenever an assertion error is detected

 In order to achieve this, the extension makes on basic assumption:
 Your Behat tests are run from the same application as the tested